dazz/dazz.github.io_old/_posts/2013-07-14-add-phpmd-and-phpcs-to-environments.md

 * With test runs (on travis)

 Let them be part of your continuous deployment.
 You have your custom rules in the company or even project?
 Use the [PHP Coding Standard Generator](http://edorian.github.io/php-coding-standard-generator/#phpmd) (thanks edorian).

+But before you start creating your own ruleset consider the following: Removing the standard rules means they are violated somewhere in the codebase and it can not always be insured it happened only at places that where known.

+So a better handling would be to add annotations with Mess Detector and comments with Code Sniffer.
+The advantage is that violations are documented and eventually fixed.

+{% highlight php startinline linenos=table %}
+/**
+ * This will suppress UnusedLocalVariable warnings in this method *
+ * @SuppressWarnings(PHPMD.UnusedLocalVariable)
+ */
+public function foo() {
+    $baz = 42;
+}
+{% endhighlight %}

+In Codesniffer:

+{% highlight php startinline linenos=table %}
+// @codingStandardsIgnoreStart
+$xmlPackage['error_code'] = get_default_error_code_value();
+// @codingStandardsIgnoreEnd
+{% endhighlight %}

 ## In PhpStorm